abbreviatedman/react-full-stack-database/readme.md

 export default Home;
 ```

-73. On `App.js`, import the `Home` component and create a route and link for it.
+73. In `App.js`, import the `Home` component and create a route and link for it.

 Here's the import: